-A recent survey by Prism indicated that at any one time nearly 90% of management consultants are either actively or passively job hunting.
+A survey by Prism indicated that at any one time nearly 90% of management consultants are either actively or passively job hunting i.e receptive to an approach.
 This figure is borne out by LinkedIn research.

 There is an expectation that passive candidates in particular will be selective in their job search.
-But how often do candidates apply to advertisements or respond to approaches without careful preparation?
+But how often do candidates apply to advertisements or respond to approaches without having done careful preparation?

-It is easy to be reactive about a job (Great salary!
+It is easy to be reactive about a job you see advertised or are approached about (Great salary!
 Great location!
 Great role!) but for the best career you need to be both strategic (longer term) and tactical (a structured job search with planning beforehand).

 Where do you want to be in 5, 10, 15 years’ time?